erickarbe/gccastatamic/content/collections/pages/accessibility.md

     content:
       -
         type: text
         text: 'GCCA is committed to ensuring that art is accessible to everyone and strives to accommodate individual needs to make its facility and programming inclusive for the entire community.
 Below is a summary of the facility’s accessible features.
-If you have any questions or require specific accommodations, please contact our Education and Community Outreach Director, Javy Pagan at (864) 274-0352 or '
+If you have any questions or require specific accommodations, please contact our Operations Director, Alicia Mizuno at (864) 274-0353 or '
       -
         type: text
         marks: